panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 On the other side, `shallowEqual(hero1, hero3)` returns `false` since `hero1` and `hero3` have different properties.

+If the properties' values of objects to compare contain primitive values, the shallow equality check is the way to go.

-But objects in JavaScript can be nested.
+However, rembember an exception: objects in JavaScript can be nested.
 In such a case, unfortunately, the shallow equality doesn't work well.

 Let's perform a shallow equality check on objects having nested objects: